LemonCow/TCOM500-STIG-Automation-Project/README.md

 ### **Software**
 - PowerShell scripting for Windows STIG compliance and automation
 - Bash scripting for Ubuntu STIG compliance and automation
-- Python (Flask) for a lightweight compliance server to display results

 ## Final Project Goals
 - Goal 1: Implement at least 5 STIG compliance requirements on a Windows 11 system